KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 * [Are moves free?
 Are moves faster than copies?](#cost)

-   * They are not free: still have to perform a shallow copy.
+   * They are not free: they still have to perform a shallow copy.
    * For simple structures with no indirection, moves **are** copies.

 * [Clever solutions in C++03](#clever)